This is a light-hearted blog post where I drool over the books I bought over the Christmas holidays. Beware of rampant consumerism!

 I was lucky enough to spend a week in London for the holidays.
 I love London.
 To me, it’s the literary capital of the world.
 My spiritual habitat.
 Of course, there’s a multitude of reasons to visit London, be they historical, cultural, sartorial, or culinary.

 Screw it, man!
 Just take me to the bookshops!

 I went slightly mad at Persephone Books.
-Has it been four years since I last stepped inside their shop, truly?
+Has it truly been four years since I last stepped inside their shop?
 I first discovered Persephone Books when I was living in London.
 My heart leapt when I read about their mission.
 They sounded like just the publisher for me!
 For those who aren’t acquainted with them, Persephone Books republish neglected and out-of-print mid-century fiction and non-fiction by (mostly) women writers.
 And for those who hasn’t seen their books, they are gorgeous!
 Persephone publishes their books in uniform dove-grey covers but with individual patterned endpaper.

 I went to Foyles twice during my trip.
 I quite like their new incarnation.
 The new shop looks clean and modern and minimalist.
-It’s a shame they have to relocate slightly further afield from their iconic address but I can’t complain about their new interior.
+It’s a shame they had to relocate slightly further afield from their iconic address but I can’t complain about their new interior.

 I got two Margaret Atwoods, Alias Grace and The Robber Bride.
 Virago has published Margaret Atwood’s back catalogue except The Handmaid’s Tale in gorgeous editions: all block colors and a mixture of drawing and photography on the cover.